Elastic Li\'{e}nard-Wiechert potentials of dynamical dislocations from tensor gauge theory in 2+1 dimensions: Li e nard - Wiechert potentials and Jefimenko equations

-The next physical system we are interested in studying is a solid with vacancies present.
-In order to get a better intuition about the solution we note that elastodynamics is described by a system of field equations representing the transmission of elastic waves.
+We note that elastodynamics is described by a system of field equations representing the transmission of elastic waves.
 This can be easily appreciated in the language of displacements since taking the curl of Navier's equations one obtains two wave equations for dilatational and rotational disturbances \cite{eringen_elastodynamics_1975}.
-This is not so easy to implement in the stress formulation of elastodynamics, that parallels our gauge theory formulation, and in consequence the stress approach is less developed (see e.g. \cite{ostoja-starzewski_ignaczak_2019}).
-Our strategy to obtain wave solutions from \eqref{wave-phi} and \eqref{wave-alpha} requires that, on top of fixing a gauge, we need to impose an additional constraint
+This is not so easy to implement in the stress formulation of elastodynamics, that parallels our gauge theory formulation, and in consequence the stress approach is less developed (see e.g. \cite{ostoja-starzewski_ignaczak_2019}).\\ The most general situation occurs when we allow for the vacancies to fluctuate.
+Under these circumstances, the trace contribution cannot be eliminated and necessitates the inclusion of an additional factor in the equations of motion.
+Let us postulate that the density of vacancies is a spatio-temporal function, i.e., $n_d(\mathbf{r'},t)$.
+By employing the condition for the quadrupole from the preceding section, we arrive at the following formulation:

+where in the above $\rho_j^*=2\mu\rho_j+(\mu-\kappa)\partial_jn_d$ and $J_{ij}^*=J_{ij}+\delta_{ij}\dfrac{2\kappa(\mu-\kappa)}{(\mu+\kappa)}\partial_tn_d$ are the modified sources.
+Enforcing the form of the derivatives of a non-constant vacancy-interstitial density poses a challenge, akin to what we encountered with the delta functions for defect density and current.
+The related integrals also become more arduous to resolve analytically, especially considering the relativistic effects arising from the Green's function.
+Consequently, we opt to pursue a different approach.
+Our strategy to obtain exact wave solutions in the form of Li\'{e}nard-Wiechert potentials from Eqs. \eqref{wave-phi} and \eqref{wave-alpha} requires that, on top of fixing a gauge, we need to impose an additional constraint

-The physical interpretation of this constraint is that the climb motion of a topological defect requires the addition or removal of a particle from the regular lattice.
-In other words the only way to move a dislocation is to excite an interstitial.
-Eq. \ref{eq:cosntraint} constitutes a general condition how this process happens since the trace, related to non-topological defects is now a part of the solution.
+Eq. \eqref{eq:cosntraint} constitutes a general condition of how this process happens since the trace, related to non-topological defects, is now a part of the solution.
 In order to have a better intuition we can rewrite \eqref{eq:cosntraint} using the definition of electric field \eqref{gaugefields}